pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Reference](http://admin-shell.io/aas/2/0/Reference) The Reference class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Reference/key
+ Unique reference in its name space.

+ [http://admin-shell.io/aas/2/0/Reference/key](http://admin-shell.io/aas/2/0/Reference/key) The attribute key of the Reference class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## ReferenceElement
  A reference element is a data element that defines a logical reference to another element within the same or another AAS or a reference to an external object or entity.

  [http://admin-shell.io/aas/2/0/ReferenceElement](http://admin-shell.io/aas/2/0/ReferenceElement) The ReferenceElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## ReferenceElement/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/ReferenceElement/value](http://admin-shell.io/aas/2/0/ReferenceElement/value) The attribute value of the ReferenceElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## RelationshipElement